tom-krieger/cis_security_hardening/README.md

 ## Setup

-It is highly recommended to have the complete security baseline definition written in Hira definitions.
+It is highly recommended to have the complete security baseline definition written in Hiera definitions.
 This enables you to have different security baselines for groups of servers, environments or even special single servers.

 ### What cis_security_hardening affects